MLB Rumors: Phillies Players ‘Optimistic’ About Harper, Machado Pursuits

 “I want to try to temper the notion that a failure to sign one of these big free-agents renders this offseason a failure,” Klentak said Thursday, per local sports radio station WIP.
 “We’ve had an objectively great offseason in my opinion.
 It doesn’t mean we’re going to stop trying, we’re gonna keep pushing – our ownership demands nothing less than us continuing to push.
 But I think we’re comfortable with where we are right now, and we just have to play it out.”

 Baseball’s free agent market, for the second straight offseason, has been uncommonly slow, leading to whispers that the owners are colluding among themselves to keep salaries down.
-Others argue that it’s become conventional wisdom around the game to reply on younger players instead of older free agents, while many times are also either rebuilding or attempting to avoid the luxury tax.
+Others argue that it’s become conventional wisdom around the game to rely on younger players instead of older free agents, while many times they are also either rebuilding or attempting to avoid the luxury tax.